finbox-in/bank-connect-react-sample/README.md

-Steps to integrate FinBox BankConnect SDK in react app
+# Sample Project for BankConnect React Client SDK

 ## Steps to start